-(Amsterdam, NL, 1961) is writer, journalist and since 2012 Editor-in-Chief of the literature section of NRC Handelsblad.
+(Netherlands, 1961) is a writer, journalist and, since 2012, Editor-in-Chief of the literature section of NRC newspaper.
 He studied history and Russian at the University of Amsterdam.
-Krielaars has written novels, a short-story collection, and various books on Russian history.
+Krielaars has written novels, a short-story collection, and various books about Russian history.
 Het brilletje van Tsjechov (Through Chekov's Glasses) was published in 2014, a report of his travels through Russia in the footsteps of the famous author.
 His book Reizen door Rusland (Travels through Russia) earned high praise and won the 2015 Bob den Uyl Prize.
-His Alles voor het moederland (Everything for the Mother Country, 2017) tells about Stalin's terror in the times of Isaak Babel and Vasili Grossman.(WN 2019)
+Alles voor het moederland (Everything for the Mother Country, 2017) tells about Stalin's reign of terror in the times of Isaak Babel and Vasili Grossman.(WN 2019)

 Archive available for: Michel Krielaars

 The NRC Live Reading Club is a festival tradition.
 The panel features two NRC columnists, the poet Ellen Deckwitz and the journalist Clarice Gargard, who discuss Hella Haasse's Oeroeg (1948) with the help of moderator and NRC Editor-in-Chief of Books Michel Krielaars.
 They come up with new arguments for reading this classic - for new readers or those already familiar with the novella.

 Everone is welcome at this gathering and you, the reader of the book, can also add your opinion to the discussion.